aybrownstein/SimpleAds/README.md

 # SimpleAds
-My Simple Ads application uses ASP.Net mvc with BCrypt authentication to let the user creat a login and post an ad.
+My Simple Ads application uses ASP.Net mvc with BCrypt authentication to let the user create a login and post an ad.